 Livestock being prepared for export from Australia by sea must be assembled at specific feedlots which have been licenced by the regulator.
-The list is not publicly available – for details contact the Australian Department of Agriculture, Water and the Environment via its website.
+The list is not publicly available – for details contact the Australian Department of Agriculture, Fisheries and Forestry via its website.

-The total value** of livestock exported from Australia was $1.9 billion:
+The total value* of livestock exported from Australia in 2022 was approximately $1.3 billion:

 *Source: Australian Bureau of Statistics - all figures are free on board (FOB) and in Australian dollars

-NOTE: The two organisations source their information at different points in the livestock export process and categorise the animals in different ways, which may result in discrepancies.
-Only the Australian Bureau of Statistics provides a dollar value for the animals exported.
+NOTE: Only the Australian Bureau of Statistics provides a dollar value for the animals exported.
+Information is also available on livestock export volumes from the Department of Agriculture, Fisheries and Forestry (see below).
+The two organisations source their information at different points in the livestock export process and categorise the animals in different ways, which may result in discrepancies.